bopopescu/debpkg_python-boto/README.rst

 services such as Google Storage in addition to private cloud systems like Eucalyptus, OpenStack and Open Nebula.

-Boto is developed mainly using Python 2.6.6 and Python 2.7.1 on Mac OSX and Ubuntu Maverick.
+Boto is developed mainly using Python 2.6.6 and Python 2.7.3 on Mac OSX and Ubuntu Maverick.
 It is known to work on other Linux distributions and on Windows.
-Boto requires no additional libraries or packages other than those that are distributed with Python.
+Most of Boto requires no additional libraries or packages other than those that are distributed with Python.
 Efforts are made to keep boto compatible with Python 2.5.x but no guarantees are made.